shovon095/NIST/Discriminator/readme.md

 ## Overview

-This script performs active learning using BERT and RoBERTa models to classify text files as either AI-generated or human-written.
-It starts with an initial training phase using manually labeled data and then iteratively fine-tunes both models using high-confidence predictions from the active learning loop.
+Active learning.ipynb script performs active learning using BERT and RoBERTa models to classify text files as either AI-generated or human-written.
+It starts with an initial training phase using manually labeled data and then iteratively fine-tunes both models using high-confidence predictions from the active learning loop. gen_multi.py trains a RoBERTa model for text classification using distributed data parallel (DDP) training across multiple GPUs.
+After training, the model is used to classify text files as belonging to one of the predefined classes (e.g., AI-generated or human-written).
+The script handles everything from data preprocessing to model training, evaluation, and prediction on new data.

-## Usage
+## Usage Active learning.ipynb

 ### File Paths